kickstartDS/storyblok-starter/README.md

 ## Technical background

-**TODO** detail Design System concept of components, templates and globals
+**TODO** detail Design System concept of components, templates and globals, succintly explain what converters (JSON Schema tooling) do in this setup.

 ## Contributing